mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 To configure credentials store, follow these steps:

 1. To use a credentials store, you need an external helper program to interact with a specific keychain or external store.
-   Make sure helper program is available in GitLab Runner `$PATH`.
+   Make sure the helper program is available in GitLab Runner `$PATH`.

 1. Make GitLab Runner use it.
 There are two ways to accomplish this.
 Either: